 This is a zeitgeist car if ever there was one.
 It’s more expensive than the Audi A4 it’s based on, offers fewer doors and less space, yet still people are clamouring to get into it.
-You can’t help but feel Audi’s success has taught BMW a trick or two: word is, the next 3-Series Coupe is to become a bespoke 4-Series, rather than a two-door derivative.
+You can’t help but feel Audi’s success has taught BMW a trick or two: it’s no coincidence Munich has introduced the 4-Series Coupe, rather than a two-door 3-Series derivative.
 Oh, and if you do need four doors, Audi has an A5 solution here too: the A5 Sportback.

-The A5 got smarter still last year, with a discreet but inclusive facelift.
+The A5 got smarter still for 2012 with a discreet but inclusive facelift.
 The new headlights and bumpers may be hard to spot (despite the distinctive new LED daytime running lights) but it’s far clearer where the benefits are below the surface: the engines are faster, smoother and greener.

 The A5 isn’t about sporting motoring or doorhandle thrills.
 Feedback has never been its strong suit, even if you do choose the Audi Drive Select suspension-tuning pack.
 This goes from soft to (very) hard but misses out on involving.
 Don’t worry about the new fuel-saving electric power steering though, for it feels little different.
 As in, it’s still remote, albeit accurate and quick enough.

 The big news is under the bonnet.
 A new 1.8-litre turbo is the interesting one on the petrol side – it gains 10bhp yet is also significantly more economical.
 But diesel is where (literally) the power is.
 The 2.0-litre TDI gets a bit more power but it’s the new 3.0-litre V6 TDI that you really want.
 Replacing the old 2.7-litre V6 is an engine that is 14 percent more powerful, yet 30 percent more economical.
 In either of its two power outputs, it is torquey, smooth and creamy.

 On the inside